DanielTellier/DanielTellier.github.io/posts/neovim_essentials.md

 ## Next Steps

-1. Install config and explore each feature
-2. Practice keymaps daily until muscle memory forms
+1. Practice keymaps daily until muscle memory forms
-3. Add one plugin at a time, master it before adding more
-4. Customize keymaps to fit your workflow
+2. Customize keymaps to fit your workflow
+3. Add or remove plugins to fit your workflow and possibly create your own